cycheng/notes/global-isel.md

 * Why we need combiners?
   * In 2017, on average, GlobalISel was generating 30% more instructions compared to SelectionDAGISel
+  * Today (2019), on average, the difference in instruction count < 2%, and runtime performance is similar compared to SelectionDAGISel
+  * There is some work to do in order to beyond this, but it looks promising
+* Compile Time Performance
+  * For GPU compiler it's one of the important metrics (compile shader in runtime)
+  * Today (2019), the (end to end?
+Probaly!?
+Speaker didn't say more details) pipeline with GlobalISel is:
+    * On average 8% faster than pipeline with SelectionDAGISel
+    * GlobalISel is about 45% faster than SelectionDAGISel

 ### 2015 A Proposal for Global Instruction Selection